MaxLell/Chrome_Dino_AI/ReadMe.md

 __Genetic-algorithm-version__ `GA_Dino_game.py`:
 - Press __"s"__ to save the dino with the best score so far.
 The files are stored in the `/save` folder.
 - Press __"l"__ to load a previously saved model.
-By default the package is provided with a pretrained Dino that you can load (score 14000).
+By default the package is provided with a pretrained Dino that you can load (max score 19000).
 - Press __"SPACE"__ to toggle the visualisation.
 By deactivating the visualisation the code runs faster and therefore the Dinos evolve faster, to obtain higher scores.

 ## Dependencies: